Impact

 “API Integration – it's that pesky part of making a product that no company actually wants to do.
 Who can blame them?
 It's not so easy!”

-- Greg, previous Lead UX Designer at Cloud Elements
+- Greg Lindahl, lead UX Designer at Cloud Elements

-To Cloud Elements, integration is more than just one connection, by fully using its services you are able to do thousands of other functions.
-Their philosophy revolves around three main "pillars".
+To Cloud Elements, integration is more than just one connection.
+By fully using its services users are able to do thousands of other functions.
+Their philosophy revolves around three main pillars: elements, virtual data resources, and formulas.

 Research